nautobot/nautobot/docs/configuration/optional-settings.md

 Default: 1209600 seconds (14 days)

-The liftetime (in seconds) of the authentication cookie issued to a NetBox user upon login.
+The lifetime (in seconds) of the authentication cookie issued to a NetBox user upon login.

 ---